The Top Ten Most Beautiful Alphabets

 Why we like it: Well, it’s a loyalty thing.
-After all, our own Latin alphabet is derived from Greek, so it’s a little like our alphabet grandfather, isn’t it?
-Like Russian, Greek is a bold-looking language, but looks part linear and part curvaceous: we like that mix.
+After all, our own Latin alphabet is derived from Greek, so it’s a little like our cool-looking alphabet grandfather, isn’t it?
+Like Russian, Greek is a bold-looking language but looks part linear and part curvaceous: we like that mix.

 Number of letters: 22

 Favorite letter: א.
 This letter is the aleph, and is pronounced like a regular a as in hay.

 Why we like it: What’s not to like?
 It looks so beautifully simple to learn but we’re sure it’s not a cakewalk.
 The letters are almost effortless-looking – like those people who spend hours getting ready for the ‘I-just-picked-up-whatever-I-had-on-the-floor’ look and still manage to look stunning.
 That is the feeling we get from the Hebrew alphabet.